Farama-Foundation/PettingZoo/docs/classic.md

 `pip install pettingzoo[classic]`

-Classic environments represent implementations of popular turn based human games, and are mostly competative.
+Classic environments represent implementations of popular turn based human games, and are mostly competitive.
 The classic environments have a few differences from others in this library:

 * No classic environments currently take any environment arguments
 * All classic environments are rendered solely via printing to terminal
-* Many classic environments make use of <Ben talk about env.info[agent][legal_moves] here>
+* Many classic environments have illegal moves in the action space that, if taken, will end the game as a loss for the player who made the illegal move, and assign zero reward for every other player.
+If there are any illegal moves in that game, then there is a list of legal moves in the "legal_moves" entry in the info dictionary (e.g. `env.infos[agent]['legal_moves']`).
+Note that this list is only well defined right before the agent's takes its step.
 * Reward for most environments only happens at the end of the games once an agent wins or looses, with a reward of 1 for winning and -1 for loosing.